arhunt/elections_vs_bkgr_checks/README.md

 Group Project for University of Minnesota Data Analytics and Visualization (Week 7 of 24)

 ### Purpose:
-Determine whether federal election victories by Democrats (on the state or national level) correlate to an increase in background checks for firearms in the following year, and whether trends are more significant in solidly "red", "blue", or in "swing" states.
+Determine whether federal election victories by Democrats correlate to an increase in background checks for firearms in the following year, and whether trends are more significant in solidly "red", "blue", or in "swing" states.

 ### Contributors:
 * Wynn Bigham